Category: EBP Plan Audits

 April 30, 2025

-In Summary Unclear deadlines for 401(k) deferrals: The Department of Labor (DOL) regulations for 401(k) deferral deposits are unclear, using “earliest” and “reasonably” rather than a firm deadline.
+In Summary Unclear Deadlines for 401(k) Deferrals: The Department of Labor (DOL) regulations for 401(k) deferral deposits are unclear, using “earliest” and “reasonably” rather than a firm deadline.
 While small plans (under 100 accounts) have a 7-day safe harbor, large plans do not.
 As a result, many large plans adopt a 3-day industry standard, which … Continued

 What Documents Do I Need for a 401(k) Audit?